 How To Write A Formal Letter: Writing a letter is a skill that is needed in society today, and I am going to do my best to equip you with this skill.
-Your letter could get you far or drop you near, the can shape others perception of you and decide if that which you ask should be given.
+Your letter could get you far or drop you near, the can shape others’ perceptions of you and decide if that which you ask should be given.

 A little wiki on Formal letters

-According to wikipedia, a Formal letter sometimes called a Business letter is usually a letter from one company to another, or between such organizations and their customers, clients and other external parties.
-The overall style of letter depends on the relationship between the parties concerned.
+According to Wikipedia, a Formal letter sometimes called a Business letter is usually a letter from one company to another, or between such organizations and their customers, clients and other external parties.
+The overall style of the letter depends on the relationship between the parties concerned.